 We wish to emphasize that where notice has been given, employment shall terminate on expiry of the notice period.
 The length of the notice period is stipulated in Section 62 of the Labour Code and depends on the length of the employment relationship and the reason for which the notice has been given by the employer.
 The minimum length of the notice period under the Labour Code is one month.

 In this regard we would also like to draw your attention to the so-called ban on notice (Section 64 of the Labour Code).
-According to the Labour Code, the employer must not (with certain expectations) give notice to the employee during the so-called protected period.
+According to the Labour Code, the employer must not (with certain exceptions) give notice to the employee during the so-called protected period.
 Protected period refers (among others) to period for which the employee has been recognised as incapable of work due to illness or injury or during which an employee is pregnant, on maternity leave or parental leave, or when an lone employee is taking care of a child below three years of age.

 In this regard it also needs to be stated that order for a notice of termination to be valid, the Labour Code requires that: